nodebotsau/simplebot/README.md

 If you're using an arduino provided to you at a NodeBots event, you will probably need to install a driver to make it work.
-They are in the [drivers folder](/drivers) in the repo and there's a [windows version](/drivers/CH341SER.EXE) and a [mac version](/drivers/ch341ser_mac.zip).
+They are in the [drivers folder](/drivers) in the repo and there's a [windows version](/drivers/CH341SER.EXE) and a [mac version](/drivers/ch340-mac-driver.zip).
 Just download and follow the installation prompts.
+(If you get prompted to open the codebender site, just skip past.
+As an aside - codebender is a cool project allowing you to program and manage embedded devices right from your browser.
+[Codebender.cc](http://codebender.cc)

 ## Install the code dependencies